DeVillax/Login-Python/README.md

 There are five inputs in this application.

 * **First name**
-Users will introduce a string containing information related to its first name, numbers are allowed in this field.
+Field to enter information related to user´s first name.
+Numbers are allowed.
 * **Surname**
-Users will enter a string with information related to its surname name, numbers are also allowed in this field.
+Information related to user's surname.
+Numbers are also allowed in this field.
 * **Email Address**
-Users will need to enter a valid email address that must exists as well (e.g. yourvalidemail@validDomain.com).
-If users do not enter a valid email address, they will be prompted with an error message asking them to enter a valid one.
+Users will need to enter a valid email address that must exists (e.g. yourvalidemail@validDomain.com).
+If users don't enter a valid email address, they will be prompted with an error message asking them to enter a valid one.
 * **Username**
-This need to be a valid one as the application does not accept duplicates.
-Therefore, if user enter a username which is already taken, an error message will be displayed.
+This need to be a non-existing one as the application does not accept duplicates.
+Therefore, if user enters a username which is already taken, an error message will be displayed.
 * **Password**
 This will be the key to access the application.
-Password must to be 8 character or longer, it must have at least an uppercase letter, it must have at least a number and it needs to have at least one special character"
+Password must be 8 character or longer, it must have at least an uppercase letter, a number and one special character"

 ## 3) Output Considerations

-Once the users sign up sucessfully in the application, a message will be displayed to inform them an user have been sucessfully created.
-If users log in successfully, they will be prompted with a message that they have sucessfully logged into the application.
+Once the user signs up in the application sucessfully, a message will be displayed to inform them the an account has been sucessfully created.
+If user logs in successfully, they will be prompted with a message that they have sucessfully logged into the application.

 ## 4) Testing environment